atlassistant/pytlas/docs/getting_started/installation.rst

 .. warning::

-  On a Raspberry PI, you will have to follow the `instructions here <https://github.com/snipsco/snips-nlu-parsers/tree/develop/python#other-platforms>`_ to install `rust` and `setuptools_rust` before running below commands.
+  On a Raspberry PI, if you wish to install `snips`, you will have to follow the `instructions here <https://github.com/snipsco/snips-nlu-parsers/tree/develop/python#other-platforms>`_ to install `rust` and `setuptools_rust` before running below commands.

 From pypi
 ---------